-In another move to attracted vloggers, the ZV-1’s 3-inch screen is mounted on a vari-angle hinge that allows it to be viewed from in front of the camera.
-This paired with the Real-time Eye AF and 4K video capability could be a winning combination.
+In another move to attract vloggers, the ZV-1’s 3-inch screen is mounted on a vari-angle hinge that allows it to be viewed from in front of the camera.
+This, paired with the Real-time Eye AF and 4K video capability, could be a winning combination.

 Experienced videographers will be pleased to learn that the ZV-1 has both Log and Gamma control modes to enable it to produce footage that’s more suited to grading.

 Another problem that vloggers often face when they’re shooting on the move is that the exposure can change as the lighting changes.
 However, the Sony ZV-1 has a Face Priority autoexposure algorithm that can be activated to detect and prioritise the face in the frame.
 This should keep the exposure of the face the same while letting the background get lighter or darker depending upon the changing conditions.

 Further good news is that the ZV-1 has a built-in ND filter to enable wide apertures to be used along with the comparatively slow shutter speeds required when shooting video.
 Helpfully, this filter has an ‘Auto’ setting that activates the filter when it’s required, but if you’re shooting video in program, aperture priority, shutter priority or manual exposure mode you can’t use the auto option, you have to manually switch between on or off.

 Sony has given the ZV-1 a ZEISS Vario-Sonnar T* 9.4-25.7mm f/1.8-2.8 lens.
 That means that the focal length is equivalent to 24-70mm in 35mm camera terms.
 That’s a handy focal length range that’s suitable for capturing a range of subjects, from landscapes to portraits.